 That first season would be a successful one for the newly-formed Club – the Under 12s would go on to win their league, while the Under 14s would enjoy a league and cup double.

 As Ruud Gullit and Marco Van Basten led Holland to European glory in Euro ’88, the Club adopted a similarly striking orange kit.
 The orange kit last for a good few years until the switch was made to red and white.

 During the late 90s, the Club adopted a simple crest of an orange and black football, with Concorde flying across it, to signify Concorde’s historic flight into RAF Fairford in 1969.
 Later on, the Club added ‘Town’ to its name, in symetry with the adult football Club and adopted a broadly similar crest to the men’s team.

 Much has happened in the Club’s near-40 year history – too much to detail here, however the enjoyment of football has always been at the heart of the Club, and will remain so.

-In 2015, the Club took the decision to offer youth football to young boys and girls not only in Fairford, but also in Lechlade and is now officially named Fairford and Lechlade Youth Football Club.
+In 2015, the Club took the decision to offer youth football to young boys and girls not only in Fairford, but also in Lechlade and the name of the Club became Fairford and Lechlade Youth Football Club.

 A new badge, based upon the Republic of Ireland badge, but in the Club’s colours of red and white, was adopted.

 The Club enjoyed much success with a League Cup win for the U18s, followed by league wins for the U15 and U13 sides, as well as League Cup with for the U13s and a Cup win for the U11s.